HTGenomeAnalysisUnit/varcall_training/2024/hands-on/snv_calling.md

 This will run for few seconds only:

 - `cohort.g.vcf.gz`: A VCF containing the pooled variant called from HG002 and HG003

+- Hint for a very large number of GVCF to combine I suggest to use GenomicsDBImport which is the equivalento of CombineGVCFs that use a database to store the variants information

 ### Step 3
 ```bash